-As the title promises, this book deals with a thorough study of different types of separation axioms in pointfree topology, i.e., the realm of the category Frm of frames and frame homomorphisms (which constitutes the algebraic side) and its opposite category, the category Loc of locales and localic maps (representing the topological side of things).
-The present book can be seen as a continuation of the monograph [Frames and locales, Front.
-Math., Birkhäuser/Springer Basel AG, Basel, 2012; MR2868166] by the same authors, although it is written in a self-contained way, providing the necessary background in the Appendix, which contains, among other things, a treatment of the construction of the binary coproduct in Frm as part of a more general construction, exhibiting analogy with the tensor product.
+As the title promises, this book deals with a thorough study of different types of separation axioms in pointfree topology, i.e. the realm of the category Frm of frames and frame homomorphisms (which constitutes the algebraic side) and its opposite category, the category Loc of locales and localic maps (representing the topological side of things).
+The present book can be seen as a continuation of the monograph [J. Picado and A. Pultr, Frames and locales.
+Topology without points.
+Berlin: Springer (2012; Zbl 1231.06018)] by the same authors, although it is written in a self-contained way, providing the necessary background in the Appendix, which amongst others contains a treatment of the construction of the binary coproduct in Frm as part of a more general construction, exhibiting analogy with a tensor product.

-When working in Loc, as in their previous book, the authors use their covariant treatment of locales, i.e., 'with the arrows pointing the same way as in Top', with a localic map being a meet-preserving map with a left Galois adjoint that preserves finite meets (making localic maps exactly the right Galois adjoints of frame homomorphisms).
+When working in Loc, as in their previous book, the authors use their covariant treatment of locales, i.e. 'with the arrows pointing the same way as in Top', with a localic map being a meet-preserving map with a left Galois adjoint that preserves finite meets (making localic maps exactly the right Galois adjoints of frame homomorphisms).
 Throughout the book, they choose to work either on the topological (= localic) or algebraic (= frame) side of things, depending on which is more convenient for the topic at hand, which is elegant and pays off.
-An important role throughout the book is played by the lattice of sublocales of a given locale, which happens to be a coframe (i.e., its dual is a frame, isomorphic to the lattice of frame congruences or the lattice of nuclei), which is one of the examples of the richness of the pointfree setting (even for spatial frames), and here this covariant take on locales proves to be very useful, e.g., when calculating in the sublocale lattice of a frame or when computing images and pre-images of sublocales.
+An important role throughout the book is played by the lattice of sublocales of a given locale, which happens to be a co-frame (i.e. its dual is a frame, isomorphic to the lattice of frame congruences or the lattice of nuclei), which is one of the examples of the richness of the pointfree setting (even for spatial frames), and a.o. here this covariant take on locales proves to be very useful, e.g. when calculating in the sublocale lattice of a frame or when computing images and pre-images of sublocales.

-The search for and study of separation axioms has, from the very start of locale theory, been a topic of great interest and activity to which many people, including the authors of this monograph, have made important contributions.
-It showcases a lot of subtleties of pointfree topology, exhibiting behavior that nicely extends that of classical topology (often with very different techniques and proofs being used) but also contains a lot of surprises or new things happening.
-The authors do an extremely good job collecting results scattered throughout the literature and presenting them here in a uniform way (for many of these results, it is the first time that they appear in a research monograph), drawing attention to the parallelisms and differences between the classical and pointfree worlds.
+The search for and study of separation axioms has, from the very start of locale theory, been a topic of great interest and activity to which many people, amongst which the authors of this monograph, have made important contributions.
+It showcases a lot of subtleties of pointfree topology, exhibiting behavior that nicely extends the classical topological one (but often with very different techniques and proofs being used) but also a lot of surprises or new things happening.
+The authors do an extremely good job collecting results scattered throughout the literature and presenting them here in a uniform way (for many of these results it is the first time that they appear in a research monograph), drawing attention to the parallelisms and differences between the classical and pointfree worlds.
 The book starts with a very good sketch of the history of its subject matter provided in the Introduction, and also throughout the book, a lot of useful historical comments and pointers to the literature are given.
-In order to not overload this review, we will not mention the authors/papers to which the concepts mentioned are due, since this is very well documented in the monograph under review.
+In order not to overload this review, we will not mention the authors/papers to which the concepts mentioned are due, moreover since this is very well-documented in the monograph under review.